robertocarroll/robertocarroll/_posts/2009-09-05-antony-gormley.markdown

 The sun goes down as I move from one sculpture to the next.
 The changing light refracts off the salty surface.
 First deep oranges and yellows, then indigos and violets: the colours shift through the spectrum as the light fades.
 I stay out on the lake until it is almost dark.
 It is said that Gormley's work here is best viewed at dawn or dusk.
 The sculptures perform one of the functions of great art.
 They work in perfect sympathy with the landscape.
 They do not blight or mar this wonderful place.
 Rather they provide an accent to their surroundings and draw people to this remote region.
 Certainly I would not have made it here without them.

 Back at the edge of the lake, the light goes and the figures vanish into the darkness.
 Inside Australia is closed for the night, but will open again at sunrise the next morning.

+*Published in [The National](http://www.thenational.ae/lifestyle/travel/gormley-figures-in-the-australian-interior?pageCount=0) on 5 September 2009.*